KnorpelSenf/typegram/README.md

 Some documentation strings are intentionally different from what is written on the website.
 The actual type definitions themselves are never different.

+1. No formatting.
+   We do not leverage the markdown capabilities of JSDoc for the sake of easier copying and thus reduced maintenance efforts.
-1. No mentions of `JSON-serialized`.
+2. No mentions of `JSON-serialized`.
    As underlying libraries handle serialization, these words are removed from the explantions.
-2. No mentions of integer numbers that exceed 2^31 but not 2^51.
+3. No mentions of integer numbers that exceed 2^31 but not 2^51.
    All numbers are 64-bit floats in JS, so this is irrelevant.
    Note that JS bit operators cast numbers to 32-bit integers and back, but we deliberately ignore this because people who use bit operators on identifiers or file sizes should know what they're doing, and they should also know that it's a bad idea.
+4. No `More info on Sending Files »`.
+   File handling is abstracted away by the underlying library.
+   Also, without the links, it's useless anyway.